Reasons for the failure of British Caledonian: Conflict of interest in Government roles

+"Spheres of influence" policy

 The "spheres of influence" policy, which the Government had imposed on both of Britain's major scheduled carriers as a result of an aviation policy review conducted in the mid-1970s against a backdrop of huge losses the airline industry had faced in the aftermath of the early-'70s oil crisis and which had effectively eliminated long-haul competition between BA and BCal, had fragmented both airlines' networks.

+Impact on international competitiveness

 This had weakened them internationally in comparison with their main overseas rivals.
 The resulting weakening of BA's and BCal's international competitive strength was of far greater concern to the latter as it was much smaller than either BA or most of its foreign-based competitors and had a less comprehensive network offering fewer connections than most rival airlines.

+Opposition to private airlines

 At the time of BCal's inception, politicians on the left of the UK's political spectrum – in particular, Labour left wingers and most of the unions – opposed wholly private, independent airlines providing scheduled services in competition with the state-owned corporations.
 These critics' world view had been shaped by their World War II and early post-War experiences.
 They therefore regarded any form of competition as a waste of scarce resources.
 Some of them were also ideologically driven in their opposition to private enterprise playing a prominent role in the UK's air transport industry.

+Restrictive bilateral air-services agreements

 Restrictive bilateral air services agreements that had little or no scope for dual designation meant that BCal was effectively kept out of many markets for which it had already obtained licences from the CAA.

+Limitations on designation and operations

+Even where the bilateral air services agreement between the UK and a foreign country enabled BCal to be designated as the second UK flag carrier, the airline was still facing numerous restrictions, in terms of the number of flights it could operate and/or the number of seats it could sell as well as the lowest fares it could offer.